-Often, ASD individuals who are also Gifted present with a combination of cognitive abilities and executive function difficulties that result in a ‘perfect storm’ that negatively impacts on academic and social performance.
+Individuals with ASD who are gifted often present with a ‘perfect storm’ of cognitive abilities and executive function difficulties, that can negatively impact on their academic and social performance.

-Typically, their neurocognitive profiles include discrepancies in the following areas:
+The neurocognitive profiles of such gifted children or individuals typically include discrepancies in the following areas:

-- Verbal Comprehension (the ability to verbalise meaningful concepts, think about verbal information, and express using words); and
+- Verbal Comprehension – the ability to verbalise meaningful concepts, think about verbal information, and express using words

-These individuals may be correct or ‘right’ despite being impulsive, which ends up rewarding their behaviour and beliefs.
-Conversely, they are less likely to seek out situations in which they may be incorrect or make mistakes.
-This in turn reinforces their avoidance of difficult tasks, as well as overreliance on their cognitive strengths to essentially carry them through any difficult tasks that they cannot avoid.
+Gifted children or individuals with ASD may be correct or ‘right’ despite being impulsive.
+This, in effect, ends up rewarding their instinctive behaviours and beliefs.
+Conversely, they are also naturally less likely to seek out situations in which they may be incorrect or make mistakes.
+This in turn reinforces their avoidance of difficult tasks, as well as promoting an over-reliance on their cognitive strengths to carry them through any difficult tasks that they cannot avoid.

-However, these unhelpful cycles can be broken through a variety of strategies!
+These unhelpful behavioural cycles can, however, be addressed and improved through a variety of strategies!